The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Each situation must be judged individually, but the following situations are, on their own, unlikely to meet this test:

-Organisations may exclude a bidder where the bidder has breached its tax or social security obligations and the decision has been reached by other means than a binding decision (judicial or administrative).
+Organisations may exclude a bidder where the bidder has breached its tax or social security obligations and the decision has been reached by means other than a binding decision (judicial or administrative).

 Buyers can request the following examples of evidence to understand a bidder’s breach in tax or social security obligations:

 Bidders may be excluded where your organisation can demonstrate that the bidder has breached any of these obligations.
-This exclusion ground is discretionary and it is therefore.
-For your organisation to decide if exclusion is appropriate.
+This exclusion ground is discretionary and it is therefore for your organisation to decide if exclusion is appropriate.

 Where a bidder is bankrupt or subject to insolvency proceedings, you can choose whether to exclude them from the procurement exercise.